trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-11. Change the view to a generic one and do a `if...else` on `viewName` argument
+11. Change the view to a generic one and do a `if...else` on `viewName` argument.

 ```ligolang
 @view